-To summarise, design options were developed iteratively with the initial long list of design options first developed by Cardiff Airport and a few key stakeholders (Workshop 1).

-Subsequent design workshops (2 and 3) were held with stakeholders to enable their views to be captured and further develop the design options.
+To summarise, design options were developed iteratively with the initial long list of design options first developed by Cardiff Airport and a few key stakeholders.
+Subsequent design workshops were held with stakeholders to enable their views to be captured and further develop the design options, which has resulted in changes to the original list.
+Stakeholder feedback was also used to evaluate the design options against the Design Principles and as evidence for the Initial Options Appraisal.

-This aligns with the 'we asked, you said, we did' principle of engagement.
-We summarised stakeholder feedback into key themes, which influenced the development of the airspace designs as described in the workshop tables above.

-The Stage 2 Update meetings allowed us to demonstrate the resulting developed longlist of design options to stakeholders.

-Stakeholder feedback, from all Workshops and the Update Meetings, was used to evaluate the design options against the Design Principles and as evidence for the Initial Options Appraisal.